commercetools/commercetools-payone-integration/README.md

 Name | Content | Default
 ---- | ------- | --------
-`CRON_NOTATION` | cron expression to specify when the service will poll for commercetools messages like [PaymentInteractionAdded](http://dev.commercetools.com/http-api-projects-messages.html#payment-interaction-added-message) | poll every 30 seconds
+`SHORT_TIME_FRAME_SCHEDULED_JOB_CRON` | [QUARTZ cron expression](http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger) to specify when the service will poll for commercetools messages generated in the past 10 minutes like [PaymentInteractionAdded](http://dev.commercetools.com/http-api-projects-messages.html#payment-interaction-added-message) | poll every 30 seconds
+`LONG_TIME_FRAME_SCHEDULED_JOB_CRON` | [QUARTZ cron expression](http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger) to specify when the service will poll for commercetools messages generated in the past 2 days | poll every hour on 5th second
 `PAYONE_MODE` | the mode of operation with PAYONE <ul><li>`"live"` for production mode, (i.e. _actual payments_) or</li><li>`"test"` for test mode</li></ul> | `"test"`
 `CT_START_FROM_SCRATCH` | :warning: _**Handle with care!**_ If and only if equal, ignoring case, to `"true"` the service will create the custom types it needs. _**Therefor it first deletes all Order, Cart, Payment and Type entities**_.
 See [issue #34](https://github.com/commercetools/commercetools-payone-integration/issues/34). | `"false"`